kiswa/angular2-base/README.md

 ## Auto-Refresh when Developing

-You may want to run `gulp watch` in a stand-alone terminal to have the output automatically updated when you save changes.
+You may run `gulp watch` in a stand-alone terminal to have the output automatically updated when you save changes.

 If you install the [fb-flo plugin](https://chrome.google.com/webstore/detail/fb-flo/ahkfhobdidabddlalamkkiafpipdfchp) on Chromium (Chrome) you can have automatic browser refresh as well.